Intentional networking: Be more strategic with 3 simple steps

 - Create your own content—for blogs, Twitter, or LinkedIn—based on insights from keynote presentations or breakout sessions.
 Sharing knowledge and adding your commentary can help elevate your expertise within your existing network and capture the attention of new connections who are interested in similar topics.

-Are you prepared to maximize your IMPACT®?
+Are you prepared to maximize your time at events?

 Ensure you're on track to make the most of your time with this checklist.